 “The world now recognizes that the critical component to driving transformation in this system that badly needs disruption is data,” agreed HHS Chief Technology Officer Bryan Sivak.

-“Healthcare is very backward,” said technology Venture Capitalist David Jones of Chrysalis Ventures.
+“Healthcare is very backward,” said technology Venture Capitalist David Jones of Chrysalis.
 The industry is probably two decades behind purely digital companies like Google and big retailers like WalMart in terms of being able to gather and analyze consumer data, and use to adapt to market demand and improve efficiency and competitiveness, he said.

 More than 60 entrepreneurs showcased new data-driven healthcare applications……